 - Granny Stitch Ripple Blanket Baby Pattern

 Wow!
-That was a lot of crochet stitches.
+That was a lot of easy crochet stitches to learn!

-You’ve finished learning all the beginner to advanced crochet stitches that I recommend.
-You will see many of these stitches in my projects and patterns.
+Now that you’ve had a chance to look over this complete list of all the beginner to advanced crochet stitches you will be ready to tackle any crochet pattern!
+I also wanted to mention that you will see many of these stitches in my projects and patterns.

 I’d also love for you to join the private Easy Crochet Club Facebook Group, which is hosted by me.
 It is super fun and full of encouraging fiber artists!